 Q: Is yoga in the West different than in India?
 How?

 Vishva-ji: In the west, most of the practice focuses on the physical aspect of yoga.
 In India, yoga practice is for internal liberation; it is a spiritual practice.
 In bringing Akhanda Yoga to the West, I hope to inspire Westerners to practice holistic yoga.

 Q: Where do you teach yoga now?

 Vishva-ji: My time teaching is divided between India and Canada.
-In India, I lead Yoga Teacher Trainings (YTT) at Anand Prakash Yoga Ashram where I also offer classes, workshops and retreats.
-In Canada, I am based in Ottawa, Ontario and I teach at various locations.
+In India, I lead Yoga Teacher Trainings (YTT) at Anand Prakash Yoga Ashram in Rishikesh where I also offer classes, workshops and retreats.
+In Canada, I am based in British Columbia and I teach at various locations.
 I also offer retreats and trainings all over the world.
-I will be in Curacao (January 2016), then in Rishikesh to lead an Advanced Assisting and Sequencing Retreat (March 2016) and finally in Harrington, Quebec, Canada for the Akhanda Yoga Festival (June 2016).
 I will also be doing some travelling to promote my book, Yogasana: The Encyclopedia of Yoga Poses (Mandala Publishing, 2015).
 My schedule can be found at Akhanda Yoga.

 Q: Tell us about your book, Yogasana: The Encyclopedia of Yoga Poses.
 How did it start, what is it about and why did you have it published?